CASTOR-telescope/ETC_frontend/README.md

 2. Figure out how to auto-update all other parameters upon submitting one form (e.g., after saving Telescope, Background + Source + Photometry should all resubmit)

+3. Add more transparent error messages visible via GUI, as application errors are currently only viewable via the Docker logs